Jump to Main Content

 • Academic history (including institution, degree, dates of attendance)

-• Mid-Career MSIM applicants must demonstrate at least five years of full-time, professional work experience in technology, information, or management positions.
+• Mid-Career MSIM applicants must demonstrate at least five years of full-time, professional work experience post-undergraduate degree.
+Applicants to the Early-Career and Early-Career Accelerated degree tracks are not required to have work experience.

-• Involvement with volunteer, community, and/or diversity-related activities including the organization, position title, and dates of service
+• Involvement with volunteer, community and/or diversity-related activities including the organization, position title and dates of service

-• Honors, awards, publications, and presentations
+• Honors, awards, publications and presentations

 • Research experience